In this article

 Three-way matching ensures accurate and authorized transactions, especially with significant assets like inventory.
 It helps prevent overpayment, fraud, and errors by verifying that goods or services ordered, received, and invoiced match before payment is made.

-Three-way matching cross-verifies documents before payment to ensure accuracy.
-It involves:
+As mentioned, three-way matching cross-verifies three primary documents before payment to ensure accuracy.
+In detail, the three individual components are:

-• Purchase Order (PO): Details what’s being bought, quantity, and price.
-Approved and sent to the seller.
+• Purchase order (PO): This describes what’s being bought, including quantity and price.
+It is approved and sent to the seller.

-• Vendor Invoice: Lists delivered items and costs, checked against the PO and GRN.
-Once approved, payment is made.
+• Supplier or vendor invoice: Lists delivered items and costs, checked against the PO and GRN.
+Once the invoice approval process is complete, the payment is made.

 To better understand how the three-way matching process works in practice, let's break down the steps involved from start to finish:

-2. Receipt: The supplier prepares and delivers the order.
-Upon receipt, verify the accuracy of the paperwork and address any discrepancies before finalizing the Receipt and GRN.
+2. Goods are received and inspected: The supplier prepares and delivers the order.
+Upon receipt, verify the accuracy of the paperwork and address any discrepancies before finalizing the receipt and GRN.

-3. Invoicing: The supplier sends an invoice during the billing cycle, detailing the delivered items, payment terms, pricing, and additional fees.
+3. Invoicing: During the billing cycle, the supplier sends an invoice detailing the delivered items, payment terms, pricing, and additional fees.
+This invoice acts as the third document in the 3-way matching process.

 Other types of matching